vectorgrp/xcp-lite/README.md

 xcp-lite is a Rust API for measurement and calibration, which uses the ASAM XCP protocol for communication with a measurement and calibration tool like CANape and ASAM A2L for data description.

-This is no complete implementation of XCP in Rust, parts of it are still C/C++ from XCPlite.
+This is no complete implementation of XCP in Rust, the protocoll and transport layer implementation is in C/C++ based on XCPlite.

 Main purpose was to experiment with Rust and to demonstrate some more advanced features of measurement and calibration with CANape:
 - Automatic A2L and IDL generation with proc-macros